1989 Los Angeles Raiders season: Regular season

 The Raiders started the season with one win and three losses.
 After hiring Art Shell in week 5, the Raiders won seven of their next ten games.
 The Raiders suffered road losses to the Seahawks and to the Giants, to be eliminated from playoff contention.

-Against the Cincinnati Bengals, Bo Jackson scored a touchdown on a 92-yard run.
-He became the first player ever with two runs of 90 plus yards in a career.
+In the Raiders' 28-7 win in week 9 over the Cincinnati Bengals, Bo Jackson scored a touchdown on a 92-yard run.
+In just his third NFL season, Jackson became the first player ever to record two runs of 90-plus yards in a career.

 Steve Wisniewski was the youngest player on the Raiders roster.
 At the age of 22, he was in the starting lineup at the Guard position.

 Steve Beuerlein started seven games at quarterback and his best performance was against the New York Giants in week 16.
-Beuerlein had 16 completions and 266 passing yards.
+Beuerlein completed 16 passes for 266 yards.